 Applicants are asked in the Application to designate the geographic areas where they intend to undertake their CMF Activities.
-A Service Area may be statewide (statewide or territory-wide) or multi-state (more than one state/territory, up to 15).
-Applicants with a multi-state Service Area may select up to 15 states/territories (increased from a limit of 10 states/territories in previous rounds).
+A Service Area may be statewide (statewide/ territory-wide); or multi-state (more than one state/territory, up to 15).
+Applicants with a multi-state Service Area may select up to 15 states/territories.
 CMF will consider the proposed Service Areas of all Applicants in order to ensure geographic diversity and, during the selection process, the CDFI Fund may modify or place restrictions on the Recipient's Service Area requested in the Application in order to further this objective.

-(27) Once I identify a Service Area in the Application, am I held to undertaking CMF Activities in all areas included in the Application?
+Once I identify a Service Area in the Application, am I held to undertaking CMF Activities in all areas included in the Application?